srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 * VXLAN tunnel interface configuration
 * Network instances of type `mac-vrf`
 * Bridged subinterfaces
-* BGP EVPN control plane configuration
+* and BGP EVPN control plane configuration

-## iBGP for EVPN
+## IBGP for EVPN
 Prior to configuring the overlay services we must enable the EVPN address family for the distribution of EVPN routes among leaf routers of the same tenant.

 EVPN is enabled using iBGP and typically a Route Reflector (RR), or eBGP.
 In our example we have only two leafs, so we won't take extra time configuring the iBGP with a spine acting as a Route Reflector, and instead will configure the iBGP between the two leaf switches.

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:5,&quot;zoom&quot;:2,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/learn-srlinux/site/diagrams/quickstart.drawio&quot;}"></div>

-For that iBGP configuration we will create a group called `iBGP-overlay` which will have the peer-as and local-as set to 100 to form an iBGP neighborship.
+For that iBGP configuration we will create a group called `iBGP-overlay` which will have the `peer-as` and `local-as` set to `100` to form an iBGP neighborship.
 The group will also host the same permissive `all` routing policy, enabled `evpn` and disabled ipv4-unicast address families.

-Each leaf will then have another neighbor addressed by the remote `system0` interface address and local system address as the source.
+Then for each leaf we add a new BGP neighbor addressed by the remote `system0` interface address and local system address as the source.
 Below you will find the pastable snippets with the aforementioned config:

 === "leaf1"
     ```